solana-labs/solana/docs/src/wallet-guide/cli.md

 directly with the Safecoin command-line tools.

-**If you are unfamiliar with using command line programs and just want to be able to send and receive SAFE tokens, we recommend setting up a third-party [App Wallet](apps.md)**.
+**If you are unfamiliar with using command line programs and just want to be able to send and receive SOL tokens, we recommend setting up a third-party [App Wallet](apps.md)**.

-To use a Command Line Wallet, you must first [install the Safecoin CLI tools](../cli/install-safecoin-cli-tools.md)
+To use a Command Line Wallet, you must first [install the Safecoin CLI tools](../cli/install-solana-cli-tools.md)

 ## File System Wallet